vosslerbr/fullstack-weather/README.md

 # fullstack-weather

-A fullstack weather application built with React, Express, and the APIs from MapBox and OpenWeatherMap
+A **complete rebuild** of my weather application.
+This time built with React, Express, and the APIs from MapBox and OpenWeatherMap. 🤠

 ## How It Works